artur9010/charts/renterd/README.md

 Use code `36nc16697741959` to get [5 EUR off](https://www.netcup.eu/bestellen/gutschein_einloesen.php?gutschein=36nc16697741959&ref=200705).

+## Changelog

+### 1.0.5
+- Removed support for `VerticalPodAutoscaler`
+- Upgraded `bitnami/mysql` chart to `9.22.0`
+- Added option to specify `autopilot`, `worker` and `bus` settings inside values - `Values.renterd.{autopilot,workers,bus}.config`.
+- Changed user inside renterd containers from root to unnamed one with id 1000.
+- Changed autopilot to Deployment as it is stateless.

+### 1.0.4
+- Changed default image to `renterd:1.0.5-zen`
+- Removed option to specify wallet seed and passwords in values.
+- Added an option to specify name of secret containing seed and password

+### 1.0.3
+- Removed renterd.s3.keys from values as keypairs can now be managed inside webUI.
+- mysql: changed default authentication plugin from `mysql_native_password` to `caching_sha2_password` due to massive spam in container logs, see https://github.com/bitnami/charts/issues/18606

-## [Experimental] VerticalPodAutoscaler support
+## Components

-This helm chart supports VerticalPodAutoscaler, it can be enabled by setting `renterd.{bus,autopilot,worker}.vpa.enabled` to `true` in values.
+This chart runs all 3 of renterd components as separate pods - bus, autopilot and workers.
+There can be only one bus, probably multiple autopilots and multiple workers.
+Bus also requires some kind of persistent storage for consensus (blockchain) and partial or not uploaded yet slabs.
+Workers are stateless, but autopilot dosen't have any kind of service discovery - it need to have workers specified in env - that means we can't easily scale workers without restarting autopilot each time (it also dosen't like to scale down number of workers).

+Workers requires bus to start, autopilot requires workers, bus requires database.

 ## Testnet automatic faucet claimer

 This helm chart has built-in automatic faucet claimer for Sia Zen testnet, you can enable it in `autofaucet` section in values.
-You can claim up to 5000 SC per day.
+You can claim up to 5000 ZenSC per day.

 Example:
 ```yaml